core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 {{appendix-pseudo-code-counting-client}} and {{appendix-pseudo-code-counting-client-constrained}} provide a description in pseudo-code of the operations above performed by the client.

 {{intermediaries}} specifies how the approach presented in {{sec-server-side}} and {{sec-client-side}} works when a proxy is used between the origin clients and the origin server.
-That is, the clients register as observers at the proxy, which in turn registers as participant to the group observation at the server, receives the multicast notifications from the server, and forwards those to the clients.
+That is, the clients register as observers at the proxy, which in turn registers as a participant to the group observation at the server, receives the multicast notifications from the server, and forwards those to the clients.
 In such a case, the following applies.

 * Since the Multicast-Response-Feedback-Divider Option is unsafe to forward, the proxy needs to recognize and understand the option in order to participate to the rough counting process.